ONLYOFFICE/core/DesktopEditor/doctrenderer/samples/README.md

  + Makefile

 To use `configure.py` you need to specify following options:
  1. Which project files to generate: `--vs`, `--qt` or `--make`.
 Several options are available at the same time, but some of them are not supported on all platforms.
+In case you provide none of these options, all available projects will be generated.
  2. Test samples with `--test TEST`.
 Some available options:
     - `--test all` – generate projects for both C++ and C#.
     - `--test cpp` – generate projects only for C++ samples